monikajot/GirlsWhoML-AI-Safety-Tutorial/README.md

 Want to dive even deeper?

-Go through the [Agent Basics docs ](https://inspect.ai-safety-institute.org.uk/agents.html)and run the following agentic evaluation and observe the logs to understand how it works.
+Go through the [Agent Basics docs ](https://inspect.ai-safety-institute.org.uk/agents.html) and run the agentic evaluation in `task_4.py` and observe the logs to understand how it works.

 Questions:
 1. Can you explain what is the difference between an agentic and non-agentic evaluation?
 What makes an evaluation *agentic*?